-Neither the United States Securities and Exchange Commission, or the SEC, nor any other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
-Any representation to the contrary is a criminal offense.
+Neither the United States Securities and Exchange Commission, v 11 these ecurities or passed upon the accuracy or adequacy of this prospectus .
+Any representation to the contrary is a a criminal offense.

+Per ADS Total

-Initial public offering price \$ Total
+Initial public offering price \$ \$

-Underwriting discount \$ \$ \$
+Underwriting discount \$ \$

-Proceeds, before expenses, to Leju \$ \$
+Proceeds, before expenses, to Leiu \$ \$

-The underwriters have an option to purchase up to an additional 1,500,000 ADSs from us at the initial public offering price less the underwriting discount to cover over-allotments.
+The underwriters have an option to purchase up to an additional 2,655,000 ADSs from us at the initial public offering price less the underwriting discount to cover over-allotments.

-The underwriters expect to deliver the ADSs against payment in U.S. dollars in New York, New York on or about , 2014.
+The underwriters expect to deliver the ADSs against payment in U.S. dollars in New York, New York on or about